 - Management often focuses on profit, and they pressure dentists to offer and schedule procedures but minimize the time they can spend on delivering quality results.

 You’re likely to receive better care, service, and results from an independent dentist at a smaller practice.
 Look on practice websites for a dentist with advanced residency credentials, fellowship status, or advanced, post-graduate training.
 Also, look for online reviews.
+Your new dentist will explain your options for metal-free ceramic crowns.

 This post is sponsored by David Finley, DDS, a Monroe, LA dentist.